 Once you’re in negotiations, avoid a major price increase by declining any add-ons they try to sell you.
 One of the fastest ways to lose any savings you got on the price of the car is to automatically agree on buying a warranty or gap insurance through the dealer.

-Research extras in advance to see if you need them and what other carriers can give you a better price.
+Research extras in advance to see if you need them.
 Always go in armed with as much information as possible so you can give the car salesman a reason for your responses and requests.

 Even though you want to be firm throughout the process, it’s also important to be polite.
 Any person is much more likely to want to help you if they like you, and there’s no reason to be rude.